Table of Contents

 Keep reading to find out more information on what people are saying about Cavalry Portfolio Services and how to handle them.
 It’s also important to know what kind of debt you have and how old they are.

-Some of the debts that Cavalry tries to collect are actually past the statute of limitations for collections.
+Some of the debts they try to collect are actually past the statute of limitations for collections.
 That means that you don’t legally have to pay the debt.

 While they can legally still try to collect on it, you can send them a cease and desist letter to get them to stop.
 If this sounds like it might be applicable to your situation, check out your state’s exact laws on statutes of limitations and how they affect debt collections.